 Suppose the accident investigation shows that you did not wear a seatbelt during the mishap.
-In that case, you run the risk of the defendant’s attorney attempting to prove that you exacerbated your injuries by not doing so.
+In that case, you run the risk of the defendant’s car accident attorney attempting to prove that you exacerbated your injuries by not doing so.
 If the court agrees, you could end up with a smaller award, which may not cover the full extent of your medical bills and other losses.

 Experience and a reputation as a consummate professional have resulted in many accolades for Robert S. Fakhouri, including selection for inclusion in Super Lawyers and recognition from The National Trial Lawyers Top 40 Under 40.

 Find out why so many clients appreciate the amount of work we put into their case.
 You can learn about your options during a free consultation by calling 312-999-9990 or completing our online intake form.
 We represent Illinois clients from our downtown Chicago office location.